 Expand the questions below to get answers to some of your most asked questions about inventory management.

-Inventory management is the process (or all the processes) involved in keeping the right products, in the right quantity, in stock at the right times.
-In other words, inventory management is anything you do to avoid stockouts and to have in-demand products in stock for your customers to buy when they want them.
+Inventory management is the process of keeping the right products, in the right quantity, in stock at the right times.
+Inventory management also involves avoiding stockouts and having in-demand products in stock for your customers to buy when they want them.

 Overall, our top pick for inventory management systems for small businesses is Zoho Inventory.
 For retailers specifically, however, we recommend Lightspeed.